CMMC 2.0 Overview

 4. Address Gaps with a POA&M

 A Plan of Action and Milestones (POA&M) documents known gaps and your plan to close them.
-Under CMMC 2.0, certain controls may have limited POA&M allowance, but this should not be your primary compliance strategy.

 5. Establish Continuous Monitoring

 CMMC is not a one-time audit.
 Organizations must maintain their security posture continuously between assessments.
-This means ongoing monitoring of configurations, access controls, and security events.

 Common Mistakes